Introductory Video: Master of Public Health (MPH)

-Learn how the Public Health program at USF uses the social justice lens to approach public health interventions.
+Learn how the Master of Public Health program at USF uses the social justice lens to approach public health interventions.

 Our classrooms extend beyond campus borders, into a city famous for its forward-thinking approach to public health advocacy and community outreach